jaredhendrickson13/pfsense-api/docs/QUERIES_AND_FILTERS.md

 reduce the amount of data returned in a single request.

 !!!
 Important
-    By default, the REST API does not paginate responses.
+    - By default, the REST API does not paginate responses.
 If you want to paginate the response, you must include the `limit` and `offset` query parameters in your request.
+    - Pagination is only available for `GET` requests to [plural endpoints](./ENDPOINT_TYPES.md#plural-many-endpoints).